Dr. Rampi Ramprasad

 rampi.ramprasad@mse.gatech.edu

-Prof. Ramprasad is a Fellow of the Materials Research Society, a Fellow of the American Physical Society, an elected Member of the Connecticut Academy of Science and Engineering, and the recipient of the Alexander von Humboldt Fellowship and the Max Planck Society Fellowship for Distinguished Scientists.
-He is a member of the Editorial Advisory Board of ACS Materials Letters and ACS Journal of Physical Chemistry A/B/C, and is the Chair of the inaugural 2022 Gordon Research Conference on Computational Materials Science and Engineering.
+Prof. Ramprasad is a Fellow of the Materials Research Society, a Fellow of the American Physical Society, an elected member of the Connecticut Academy of Science and Engineering, and the recipient of the Alexander von Humboldt Fellowship and the Max Planck Society Fellowship for Distinguished Scientists.
+He is a member of the Editorial Advisory Boards of npj Computational Materials and Journal of Physics: Materials.
+He created and chaired the inaugural 2022 Gordon Research Conference on Computational Materials Science and Engineering.